-If a student registers for a course, but the course turns out to be different from what they intended to study, or a student wishes to take fewer courses for personal reasons, they can officially withdraw from that course.
-If students withdraw from a course officially, it will be deleted from their registration record and will not affect their GPA.
+Suppose you register for a course, but the contents turn out to be different from what you intended to study, or you wish to take fewer courses for personal reasons.
+In such cases, you can officially withdraw from up to two courses.
+If you officially withdraw from a course, it will be deleted from the registration record and will not affect your GPA.

-Withdrawal from a registered course is accepted after course registration (with certain restrictions).
-Students can apply for a fixed period at the beginning of both Spring and Fall Semesters.
+SGJS accepts withdrawal from a registered course after course registration with certain restrictions.
+You can apply for a fixed period at the beginning of both the Spring and Fall Semesters.
 Withdrawal applications are accepted during these times only.

-If a student wishes to take a course they withdrew from in an earlier year, this will be a new registration.
+If you decide to take a course that you withdrew from in an earlier year, it will be a new registration.
 It will not be treated as a re-registration.